derfloh205/coding_assistant/README.md

 Sorts the actual folder into hFiles and cppFiles
-With the -m flag it also creates a folder dependant c++ makefile
+With the -m flag it also creates a folder dependant c++ makefile It does not change the includes of your files!
+But maybe in the future...

 <h2>ca_config Specification:</h2>